-As many southern U.S. states are experiencing large daily increases in COVID-19 cases, phase 4 has begun for Rochester and the Finger Lakes Region.
-Phase 4 allows for businesses to reopen in the industries of art, education, recreation, and entertainment.
-However, malls, gyms, casinos, movie theaters, and amusement parks are not reopening to begin phase 4, according to Greater Rochester Chamber of Commerce CEO and President Bob Duffy.
-Museums and aquariums are opening with proper safety protocols in place.
+Phase 4 is in effect for the greater Rochester area and the Finger Lakes Region.
+Phase 4 allows businesses to reopen in the industries of art, education, recreation, and entertainment.
+Malls have also reopened, however, not all stores in malls are reopening immediately.
+Casinos, movie theaters, and amusement parks remain closed.
+Museums and aquariums are open with proper safety protocols in place.

 "Phase 4 presents the greatest risk because the amount of variation of facilities that are on the slate to reopen in Phase 4 is more than variable than in Phase 1 through 3," said Dr. Michael Mendoza, Monroe County public health commissioner.
 "So doing so in a measured, coordinated way will allow the health department to follow the data very close and make course corrections as needed because the last thing we want to do is set ourselves all the way back."

 Indoor restaurants in all regions have opened with safety precautions, as well as nail salons, tattoo parlors and spas.
-Outdoor seating is allowed with outdoor tables spaced six feet apart, all staff must wear face coverings and customers must also wear face coverings when not seated.
+Indoor and outdoor seating is allowed with tables spaced six feet apart, all staff must wear face coverings and customers must also wear face coverings when not seated.

 All Rochester Regional Health hospital facilities are implementing new visitor restrictions, including visitor screening requirements, following state and local Department of Health recommendations.